 (This material was created by David Wiley and published freely under a Creative Commons Attribution 4.0 license at http://opencontent.org/definition/.)

-This book is licensed using a Creative Commons Attribution 4.0 International license (except where otherwise noted).
+Except where otherwise indicated, this work is licensed under a Creative Commons Attribution 4.0 License.
 This means you are free to share and adapt the information in this book as long as you give appropriate credit to the author(s) of the particular material you use.
 You also must provide a link to the license and indicate whether you made any changes to the material.
 Exceptions to this license include:

 Cover image credit: PSU Spring taken by Cathie LeBlanc